dxw/RubbishThorClone/README.md

 ## LameThorClone::start

-Takes a command line, figures out what to do, and calls your callbacks as necessary.
+Takes one argument ($argv), figures out what to do with it , and calls your callbacks as necessary.